noggynoggy/stringme-OBS/README.md

 - **"musicTitle"**: Sets Max Length for a music Title
 - **"cutActive"**: If the The active title should be cut if its too long
 - **"totalLengthFixed"**: Sets Max Length for everything displayed combined
-- **"useDynamicMaxLengthFile"**: If true the "totalLengthFixed" will be ignored and the total length will instead be read from the assets\dynamicMaxLength.txt at every base step. *(For example if could change every time you change a scene with a hotkey to the required value)*
+- **"useDynamicMaxLengthFile"**: If true the dynamic cuuting will be done (Read extra Features ↓)
+---
 ## Extra Feastures
 ### Selective Modes
 - Cycle between [Music and Active], [Music only], [Active only] and [Both disabled] with a hotkey